baileymorton989/baseballforecaster/README.md

 ## Usage

 Here is a simple example using `Forecaster` We will use the `pybaseball` library to scrape and consolidate the data and we can use `tkinter` to provide a simple GUI for the user to enter the time period for analysis, the number of simulations, draft rounds, number of drafters, draft iterations, and the exploration factor.
-All results are conveniently stored as [pandas](https://pandas.pydata.org/) dataframes for further analysis
+Then, just pass in the `Forecaster` object into the `Drafter` object to use the forecasted player scores to simulate the a fantasy baseball draft.
+All results are then conveniently stored as [pandas](https://pandas.pydata.org/) dataframes for further analysis

 `Forecaster` Example :